cwang225/CG3GPMAC/README.md

 - Death animation
 - Lots of debugging
   - When two enemies die at the same time via sigil, one disappears
+  - Ensure heal sigil and heal magic works (it doesn't appear to)

 # Development